markNZed/processism-react-three/storyboard.md

 ### 2.5.2.
 Animation
 An arc in the Z plane connects the centers of both entities, growing from the blue entity to the purple entity.
 An arc grows from the blue entity to the purple entity, with an arrow indicating the direction of the relation.
 ### 2.5.3.
 Narration
-Let’s introduce the idea of a relation between two entities.
-Watch as an arc extends from the blue entity to the purple entity.
-This arc represents the relationship from the blue entity to the purple entity.
+Let’s now introduce the concept of a relation between two entities.
+Watch as a segment extends from the blue entity toward the purple entity, forming an arc.
+This arc represents the relationship between the two entities.

-Notice the arrow at one end, showing the direction of this connection.
-The arc curves through the third dimension, reminding us that a relation is different from the entities it connects.
-While the blue and purple shapes represent entities, this arc represents how they interact with each other.
+Notice the arrow on the arc, indicating that the relation has direction.
+This shows that a relation isn’t just a static connection—it’s dynamic, representing how one entity influences the other.
+The arc curves through the third dimension, reminding us that a relation is of a different nature than the entities it connects.

-A relation is a concept that represents the history of events between entities and the potential for future events between entities.

-A relation isn’t an entity by itself; instead, it’s how we observe and understand interactions within a system.
-These relations illustrate the interconnectedness of entities.
-In processism, entities do not stand alone; they are interdependent.
+A relation isn’t an entity itself.
+Instead, it’s how we describe the structure of interactions within a system.
+It captures the history of past events between the two entities and holds the potential for future interactions.
+For example, if these entities were two people, this relation might represent their shared experiences, conversations, or even the subtle, unspoken understanding between them.

+In processism, entities do not exist in isolation.
+Their relationships with other entities define who or what they are.
+The patterns and processes that shape everything around us are understood through the lens of these relations.

+As we move forward, we’ll explore how these relations are not fixed but constantly changing as new events unfold.

 ## 2.6.
 Scene: Exploring the Properties of Relations
 ### 2.6.1.
 Objective